ericrullepada/Funnel-Conversion-and-Segmentation-Insights-Analysis-for-Men-s-Fashion-E-Commerce-Website-/README.md

 ## **Recommendations:**

 •	Improve product pages to boost Add to Cart actions.

-•	Simplify the checkout process to reduce abandonment.

 •	Run A/B tests on checkout flow and promotions rather than segment specific upgrade.